isaiahpettingill/wasm96/README.md

+# ⚠️ Pre-Alpha Software

+**This is pre-alpha software and is not ready for production use.** Expect:
+- Breaking changes without notice
+- Incomplete features and missing functionality
+- Potential stability and security issues
+- Rapid development and API evolution

+Use at your own risk and only for experimental purposes.

+---

 # Clone the repository
 git clone https://github.com/isaiahpettingill/wasm96.git
 cd wasm96

+## Diagnostics notes (platform profile + guest entrypoint validation)

+Two small behaviors are worth calling out because they affect debugging and what content is considered “runnable”:

+- **Platform profile logging (libretro)**: on startup, the libretro core prints a one-line “platform profile” label (e.g. `arm64-gles3-48khz`, `x86_64-glcore33-44khz`).
+This is intended to make it obvious which target-specific policy bundle was selected (HW context type/version and audio rate).
+Look for a line like:
+  - `(wasm96) platform profile: ...`

+- **Strengthened guest export validation (native/Wasmtime)**: when running on the native backend, wasm96 validates guest exports up front. `setup()` is required, and the guest must provide at least one runnable “main” entrypoint: `draw()`, `_start` (WASI), or `main()`.
+This matches the engine’s entrypoint resolution and prevents late failures when attempting to call missing functions.

 ## RetroArch: core `.info` + config snippets (so `.wat` / `.w96` show up)